About our products and packaging

 We receive feedback every day from people praising us for the superb quality of our cards.
 Much of this is, of course, down to the fabulous content created by our artists, but in addition there are some very important factors that we have been very careful to design in to LFTA:

-Firstly, there is the card itself.
-We produce our cards on a material called “Invercote G” which is not only a fantastic base material for cards but is also a carefully sourced product with extremely good heritage and environmental credentials.
+We produce our standard cards on a material called “Invercote G” (300gsm) which is not only a fantastic base material for cards but is also a carefully sourced product with extremely good heritage and environmental credentials.

 More information on this card and its specifications can be found here: Invercote G Info